andyl/BAMRU-Private/notes/devlog.md

 # TBD

+- [ ] replace upstart with systemd script for bnet
+- [ ] replace upstart with systemd script for faye

-- [ ] deploy to the new machine from home
+- [ ] deploy to the new machine from ting
 - [ ] deploy to the new machine from dev.bamru.info

 - [ ] provision SSL certs for BAMRU.info